Iceland Ring Road and Snæfellsnes Peninsula

 Please note that adding optional activities may change the itinerary slightly.
 We will provide a personalized itinerary with all the details once your booking has been confirmed.

-To request a price quote for this tour, please fill out the, and we will send you a price quote based on your preferences.
+To request a price quote for this tour, please fill out the booking enquiry, and we will send you a price quote based on your preferences.

 If you are planning on driving in Iceland during winter, between September and May, we highly recommend choosing a 4×4 vehicle for your safety and to make your vacation more enjoyable.
 The weather in Iceland can change suddenly and you could encounter snow or sleet.
 Some roads are also not accessible for smaller vehicles but can be reached on 4×4´s.